phonopy/phonopy/doc/phonopy-module.md

 ```

 In this example, the displacement distance is set to 0.03 (in Angstrom if the
 crystal structure uses the Angstrom unit and the default value is 0.01.)
+The
+supercells with displacements are given as a list of `PhonopyAtoms`.
+See
+{ref}`phonopy_read_write_structure` to write
+those into files in a crystal structure format.

 The frequency unit conversion factor to THz has to be set by using the `factor`
 keyword in `Phonopy` class.
 The factors are `VaspToTHz` for VASP, `Wien2kToTHz`